-In other words, you have little to no real wealth if your pie chart is not diversified outside of your business and you continue to put money "back into the business".
-A good portion of that money you continue to put back into your business is what you would otherwise be using to build a balanced high net worth portfolio!
+In other words, you have little to no real wealth if your pie chart is not diversified outside of your business.
+A good portion of that money you continue to put back into your business is what you should using to build a balanced high net worth portfolio!